Ultrasound - Scrotum

 - look for the location of undescended testis.

 A sudden onset of pain in the scrotum should be taken very seriously.
-The most common cause of scrotal pain is epididymitis, an inflammation of the epididymis.
+A common cause of scrotal pain is epididymitis, an inflammation of the epididymis.
 It is treatable with antibiotics.
 If left untreated, this condition can lead to an abscess or loss of blood flow to the testicles.

 Ultrasound can often detect an absent or undescended testicle as well.
-It is estimated that approximately three percent of full-term baby boys have undescended testicles.
-The testicle normally migrates from the abdomen, down the inguinal canal and then into the usual position in the scrotal sac.
-If not present in the scrotal sac, the testicle may have stopped on its way and lie in the inguinal region, in which case the ultrasound examination will often see it.
+It is estimated that approximately three percent of full-term baby boys have an undescended testicle.
+The testicle normally migrates from the abdomen down a short passage called the inguinal canal and then into the usual position in the scrotal sac before birth.
+If not present in the scrotal sac, the testicle may have stopped in the inguinal region, in which case the ultrasound examination will often see it.
 If the testicle has not left the abdominal cavity, it may not be seen by sonography.
 If a testicle is not detected, a urologist may be consulted in order to decide whether additional imaging such as an MRI is needed to determine its location.
-If the testicle is found to be in the inguinal region, it can be moved into the scrotum.
-If left in the abdomen too long, it may become cancerous and may need to be removed.
+If the testicle is found to be in the inguinal region, it may be moved into the scrotum.
+If left in the abdomen too long, the testicle may become cancerous and may need to be removed.

 Ultrasound can identify testicular torsion, the twisting of the spermatic cord that contains the vessels that supply blood to the testicle.
-Caused by abnormally loose attachments of tissues that are formed during fetal development, torsion commonly appears during adolescence, and less often in the neonatal period, and is very painful.
+Testicular torsion is caused by abnormally loose attachments of tissues that are formed during fetal development.
+Torsion commonly appears during adolescence, and less often in the neonatal period, and is very painful.
 Torsion requires immediate surgery to avoid permanent damage to the testicle.

 Ultrasound also can be used to locate and evaluate masses (lumps or tumors) in the testicle or elsewhere in the scrotum.
 Collections of fluid and abnormalities of the blood vessels may appear as masses and can be assessed by ultrasound.
 Masses both outside and within the testicles may be benign or malignant and should be evaluated as soon as they are detected.